If you just want to test out Singularity, consider using our docker setup instead.

 Full configuration documentation lives here: configuration.md

-If you're operating Singularity with MySQL, you first need to run a liquibase migration to create all appropriate tables: (this snippet assumes your Singularity configuration YAML exists as
+If you're operating Singularity with a database, you first need to run a liquibase migration to create all appropriate tables: (this snippet assumes your Singularity configuration YAML exists as

 java -jar SingularityService/target/SingularityService-*-shaded.jar db migrate singularity_config.yaml --migrations mysql/migrations.sql